 In order to ascertain the profit or loss made by each department, it is necessary thateachdepartmentischargedwithapropershareofthevariousbusinessexpenses.
-The following ba sismay be adopted for departmentalisation of such expenses:
+The following basismay be adopted for departmentalisation of such expenses:

-(i) Expenses incurred specifically for a particular department should be directly charged to the atdepartment.
-For example, salaries payable to each of the department almanagers will be charged to each of the departments, the electricity should be charged to each of the departments on the basis of the electricity bills received for each one of them.

-(ii) Expenses which have been incurred for the business as a whole but capable of being apportioned over different departments on a suitable basis should be charged to the different departments, on such basis.
+- (i) Expensesincurredspecifically for a particular departments hould be directly charged to the atdepartment.
+For example, salaries payable to each of the departments.
+Similarly if there are separate electricity metres for each of the departments, the electricity should be charged to each of the departments on the basis of the electricity bills received for each one of them. - (ii) Expenses which have been incurred for the business as a whole but capable of being apportioned over different departments on a suitable basis should be charged to the different departments, on such basis.
 Of course, there are no hard and fast rules as regards the basis to be applied for apportionment of such expenses.
-However, the following basis for apportionment may be adopted:

-(a) Departmental wages: Expenses which directly vary with the departmentalwagescanbeapportionedonthisbasis.Forexample,premiumforworkmen'scompensation, insurance, E.S.I. maybe apportioned on this basis.
+However, the following basis for apportionment may be adopted: - (a) Departmental wages: Expenses which directly vary with the departmentalwagescanbeapportionedonthisbasis.
+For example, premium for workmen'scompensation, insurance, E.S.I. may be apportioned on this basis.

-(b) Capital value of the assets: Expenses such as depreciation of buildings, plant and machinery, fire insurance premiums in respect of these assets etc. may beapportioned on this basis.

-(c) Floorarea:Expensessuchaslighting(unlessmeteredseparately),rentandrates, wages of night watchman etc. maybeapportioned on this basis.

-(d) Number of workers employed: Expenses of workers' canteen, welfare, personnel and timekeepingdepartments etc. maybeapportioned on this basis.

-(e) Productionhoursofdirectlabour: Worksmanager'sremuneration, general over-time expenses, cost of inter-departmental transport should be charged tothevariousdepartmentsintheratiowhichtheDepartmentalDirectLabourHoursbearstoth eTotal FactoryDirectLabourHours.

-(f) Technical estimate: Advice of the technical personnel may also be usefulfor the apportionment of certain expenses e.g., the cost of steam consumed by aparticulardepartment, maybeestimated on the basis of the engineer's estimate.

-(iii) Expenses which cannot be allocated or apportioned over different departments in a reasonable manner, should be charged to the total profit of all the departments taken together.
-For this purpose, the profit shown by the different department sshould be brought down in one account which will be termed as the
+- (b) Capital value of the assets: Expenses such as depreciation of buildings, plant and machinery, fire insurance premiums in respect of these assets etc. may be apportioned on this basis. - (c) Floorarea:Expensessuchaslighting(unlessmeteredseparately),rentandrates, wages of night watchman etc. maybeapportioned on this basis. - (d) Number of workers employed: Expenses of workers' canteen, welfare, personnel and timekeepingdepartments etc. maybeapportioned on this basis. - (e) Productionhoursofdirectlabour: Worksmanager's remuneration, general over-time expenses, cost of inter-departmental transport should be charged to the various departments in the ratio which the Departmental Direct Labour Hours bears to the Total Factory Direct Labour Hours. - (f) Technical estimate: Advice of the technical personnel may also be usefulfor the apportionment of certain expenses e.g., the cost of steam consumed by aparticulardepartment, maybeestimated the basis of the engineer's estimate. - (iii) Expenseswhichcannotbeallocatedorapportionedoverdifferentdepartments in a reasonable manner, should be charged to the total profit of all thedepartmentstakentogether.
+For this purpose, the profit shown by the different department should be brought down in one account which will be termed as the